EndPointCorp/end-point-blog/2021/10/kubernetes.md

 - `spec.claimRef`: Contains identifying information about the claim that's associated with the PV.
 Used to bind the PVC with a specific PVC.
 Notice how it matches the name defined in the PVC config file from below.
 - `spec.capacity.storage`: Is pretty straightforward in that it specifies the size of the persistent volume.
 - `spec.accessModes`: Defines how the PV can be accessed.
 In this case, we're using `ReadWriteOnce` so that it can only be used by a single node in the cluster which is allowed to read from and write into the PV.
 - `spec.hostPath.path`: Specifies the directory in the host machine's file system where the PV will be mounted.
 Simply put, the containers in the cluster will have access to the specific directory defined here.
 I've used `"/home/kevin/projects/vehicle-quotes-postgres-data"` because that makes sense on my own machine.
-I've you're following along, make sure to set it to something that makes sense in your environment.
+If you're following along, make sure to set it to something that makes sense in your environment.

 > `hostPath` is just one type of persistent volume which works well for development deployments.
 For production, managed Kubernetes implementations like the ones from Google or Amazon have their own types which are more appropriate for production.